Ehaan-Fashion/content-ops-starter/content/pages/pricing.md

       - title: Basic
         price: ''
         details: $10
-        description: |+
+        description: |

-          Here’s a structured plan for an effective SEO audit report:
+          Here’s a structured **Basic** plan for an effective SEO audit report:
         features:
           - 'Website URL: Include the URL of the site being audited.'
           - 'Business Goals: Briefly describe the business and its goals.'